ygauthie/cs171-project-armed-conflicts/Proposal/proposal.md

 **Project Proposal : Visualizing Modern History Armed Conflicts**
 -----------------------------

-Note: I chose to do this project alone.
-I have a full time job, a young child, and thus a complex schedule that I do not want to impose on others.
-I will get feedback on my designs and implementations from colleagues and family members.

 **Background and Motivation**
 -----------------------------
 *Discuss your motivations and reasons for choosing this project, especially any background or research interests that may have influenced your decision.*

-I work as a defence scientist for the Department of National Defence in Canada, so I am primarily interested in  military topics.
-I considered many project ideas, but few of them do not require the use of classified or sensitive material.
-In the end, I decided to concentrate on the recent history (post-WWII) of armed conflicts in the world, a topic that is fully unclassified and has many interesting spatial and temporal components that can be displayed through an interactive visualization.
+I work as a defence scientist for the Department of National Defence in Canada, so from a professional perspective, I am primarily interested in  military topics.
+I considered many project ideas, but few of them did not require the use of classified or sensitive material.
+In the end, I decided to concentrate on the recent history (post-WWII) of armed conflicts in the world, a topic that is fully unclassified and has many interesting spatial and temporal dimensions that can be explored through interactive visualization.

 **Project Objectives**
 ---------------------
 *Provide the primary questions you are trying to answer with your visualization.
 What would you like to learn and accomplish?
 List the benefits.*

-Hundreds of armed conflicts have occured in the world since World War II (WWII).
+Hundreds of armed conflicts, large and small, have occured in the world since World War II (WWII).
 This is a lot of data for anybody to grasp.
 I want to produce an interactive visualization that will effectively convey information on armed conflicts and allow users to answer the following questions:
-* Where in the world (countries and/or regions) have armed conflicts occurred since WWII?
+* Where in the world (countries and regions) have armed conflicts occurred since WWII?
-* How many conflicts a particular country or region has been involved in over a given period of time?
+* How many conflicts a particular country has been involved in over a given period of time (or similarly, how many conflict-years a particular country went through during a specific period of time) ?
-* Is there any downward/upward trend in the number of armed conflicts, either  worldwide or in specific countries/regions of interest?
+* Is there any downward/upward trend in the number of armed conflicts, either  worldwide or in specific regions of interest?
 * Do these trends, if any, differ depending on the type and intensity of the conflict?

+I will design the visualisation with a general, non-specialist audience in mind.

 **Data**
 ---------